ncmreynolds/retroTerm/readme.md

 ### Usage

-[Documentation for retroTerm](documentation/index.md) is included as a series of markdown files.
+[Documentation](documentation/readme.md) for retroTerm is included as markdown in the 'documentation' directory.

 Broadly to create widgets you need something along lines of the code below.
 This will create a single button at co-ordinates 1,1 that detects mouse clicks and prints below when it happens.